 It’s important to understand the definition and your personal risk of being defined as a ‘disguised employee’ of your client for every contract you undertake.

 IR35 and the public sector

 If you are embarking on a contract with the public sector, then there are some nuances that you need to be aware of.
 As of April 2017, the requirement for effectively identifying a worker as operating inside or outside of IR35 has passed from the independent professional themselves to the public sector engager or sourcing agency.
 Public bodies now decide if they are engaging someone who is legitimately self-employed or whether they should be subject to PAYE and National Insurance like any other employee.
-Further changes to IR35’s application in the private sector are likely to follow the November budget, so be sure to look out for any updates.
+Further changes to IR35’s application in the private sector are set to be introduced in April 2020.

 How to test your IR35 status